 While the initial concept for many pieces of automotive equipment grew out of the early days of automotive history, the idea of the airbag did not surface until the early fifties.
 As with many good inventions, it begins with a good story.
 John W. Hetrick, a retired industrial engineer, was out for a Sunday drive with his wife and 7-year old daughter Joan in 1952.
-Driving a 1948 Chrysler Windsor as they tooled down the road just outside Newport, Rhode Island, the three sat together on the bench seat, a happy fifties family.
+Driving a 1948 Chrysler Windsor as they tooled down the road just outside Newport, Pennsylvania, the three sat together on the bench seat, a happy fifties family.
 Just after they crested a hill, suddenly and quite unexpectedly a large boulder appeared in the road.
 Hetrick threw on the brakes and veered into a ditch.
 As he did so, both his wife and he instinctively threw their arms into the air in front of their daughter — to shield her from hitting the dashboard.
 After their nerves settled and they found that no one was hurt, Hetrick found himself still marveling at the close call.

 When they reached home, Hetrick went right to the drawing board.
 He had been a naval engineer and as he thought about some way to shield passengers from a car's sudden stop, an event from his earlier days replayed itself in his mind.
 In 1944, as he set about repairing a torpedo there had been a sudden release of the compressed air that powered the torpedo, resulting in instant inflation of its canvas cover.
 The torpedo shot to the ceiling and, understandably, made quite an impression on the young engineer.
 Patented in 1952 (# 2,649,311), Hetrick developed a "safety cushion" for cars, the forerunner of today's airbags.
 His design included an under-hood tank for compressed air and front passenger inflatable bags situated on the steering wheel, the glove compartment, and the middle of the dashboard.
 For rear passengers the airbags were on the back of the front seat.
 When a spring-loaded weight sensed a quick deceleration, it opened a valve in the compressed air tank and the bag inflated.
 Hetrick didn't have the funds to develop his idea further, though.
 He wrote to the big car companies to interest them in his invention but got no response.